ezyagric/flutter_web_ui_commons/README.md

 This is the Web UI Library for EzyAgric Web platforms.
 It is icluded on all EzyAgric Web platforms so keep that in mind while making changes.  ```ssekaibrahim``` is the initial contribitor to the project.

-The main goal of this package is to make it easier for developers to create Web UI for EzyAgric Web platforms.
+The main goal of this package is to maintain a consistent feel and look across all EzyAgric Platforms and make it 10x to create Web UIs.
 It is a work in progress and will be updated as we go along.

 ## Getting started